awsdocs/amazon-rekognition-developer-guide/doc_source/API_Celebrity.md

 Required: No

  **MatchConfidence**   <a name="rekognition-Type-Celebrity-MatchConfidence"></a>
-The confidence, in percentage, that Rekognition has that the recognized face is the celebrity\.
+The confidence, in percentage, that Amazon Rekognition has that the recognized face is the celebrity\.
 Type: Float
 Valid Range: Minimum value of 0\.
 Maximum value of 100\.
 Required: No